The story behind AURYN Maine Coons is one of surprise, lots of research, and unexpected love.

 As our first Maine Coon cat, Nemo has been the pride and joy, as well as the foundation cat of AURYN Maine Coon Cattery.
 We will be forever indebted to Terry Edmonds of ClassyCoons Maine Coon Cattery of Martin, Georgia.
 Thank you from the bottom of our hearts for trusting us with this rare and precious black prince!

 Soon afterwards, he made it known to his human parents that he’d had enough of the “cat show world” and he was officially retired in 2017.
 Today, Nemo enjoys spending time as an “exhibition cat” at cat shows around the country, in support of his “bride-to-be” while she goes through the rounds of being shown in the cat show circuit prior to her beginning the next chapter of her life (and ours) of bearing and raising kittens.
-You can read more about our foundation queen in the section below.
+You can read more about our foundation queen on the next page about AURYN (see link below).

 In 2017, Nemo was awarded “22nd Best Kitten” in TICA’s Mid-Pacific Region, along with “17th Best Long Hair Champion Cat” and “Best Black Maine Coon.”